 a.
-The Council has adopted a Code of Conduct which complies with current legislation, and which will apply to councillors and members of the public co-opted to serve on Committees and sub Committees of the Council in respect of the entire meeting.
+The Council has adopted the Cornwall Code of Conduct for City, Community, Parish and Town Councils which complies with current legislation, and which will apply to Councillors and members of the public co-opted to serve on Committees and sub Committees of the Council in respect of the entire meeting.

-(Currently 2012 Cornwall Code of Conduct for City, Community, Parish and Town Councils) All interests arising from the Code of Conduct adoped by the Councill will be recorded in the minutes giving the existence and nature of the interest.
+(Currently 2012 Cornwall Code of Conduct for City, Community, Parish and Town Councils) All interests arising from the Code of Conduct adopted by the Councill will be recorded in the minutes giving the existence and nature of the interest.